-Mrs Teresa Ahipene is a full-time counsellor on the Rathkeale site and available to Senior College students for all manner of confidential issues.
-Her office is conveniently located adjacent to the Senior College Centre and appointments can be made.
-Mrs Ahipene is available for students who need assistance with health conditions such as mental health, sexual health and contraception, stress, relationship problems, smoking and other addictions.
+Students have access to a counsellor on the Rathkeale site who is available to Senior College students for all manner of confidential issues.
+The Counsellor's office is conveniently located adjacent to the Senior College Centre and appointments can be made.
+The Guidance Counsellor is available for students who need assistance with health conditions such as mental health, sexual health and contraception, stress, relationship problems, smoking and other addictions.